Coinsmart Review 2022 - Best Canadian Exchange?

 If you want to trade Altcoins, ‘shitcoins,’ and have access to hundreds upon hundreds of cryptocurrencies to trade at a moments notice, then Binance is fantastic and you’ll want to use them — however if you aren’t an active trader/investor in new cryptocurrencies then despite that big advantage there’s little reason to use Binance, as otherwise it’s largely unremarkable despite being the largest cryptocurrency exchange.

 CoinSmart vs Bitbuy:

-Bitbuy is the other largest cryptocurrency exchange in Canada, and almost everything between the two platforms are comparable — the fees they charge are the same, the coins they offer are largely the same, their mobile apps are largely the same, etc.
+Bitbuy is the other largest cryptocurrency exchange in Canada, and almost everything between the two platforms are comparable — the real differentiator is Coinsmarts trading fees are significantly less than Bitbuys (0.2% -> 0.3% vs bitbuys 1.5%)

-The only real differentiator is Bitbuy’s support doesn’t offer a livechat, and in our experience often takes 4-10days to really get back to you, so if support is important to you then we’d say CoinSmart is the better choice, but if it’s irrelevant to you Bitbuy is a good choice if you prefer snagging the $20 sign-up bonus they offer to having better support with CoinSmart.
+The other real differentiator is Bitbuy’s support doesn’t offer a livechat, and in our experience often takes 4-10days to really get back to you, so if support is important to you then we’d say CoinSmart is the better choice overall.

 Our experience with CoinSmart was quite good — they’re overall our favorite cryptocurrency fiat onramp for Canadians or people living in Canada.
 Every time we contacted support we recieved answers/help very quickly, and we never had issues with downtime when using CoinSmart like we’ve experienced with Coinbase and Bitbuy in the past.